wipoi/Biopython_Github-assignment/README.md

 >`3720 records selected out of 4140`

 ### filter1.1.py
->This script doesn't work since no *output_handle* have been created in it
+>This script doesn't work since no *output_handle* have been created in it.

 ## Editing sequences
 ### edit.py